TranNgocKhiet/tran-ngoc-khiet-fptse192015-internship-report/content/1-Worklog/1.1-Week1/_index.md

 ### Week 1 Objectives:

 * Team up for the project, get acquainted with FCJ mentor team.
-* Watch video from series First Cloud Journey Bootcamp - 2025 in Youtube from the begining to the end of module 2.
+* Watch videos from series First Cloud Journey Bootcamp - 2025 in Youtube from the begining to the end of module 2.
 * Learn about AWS services and how to use them.

 ### Tasks to be carried out this week: